What is Zoning and Land Development Law?

 As mentioned, other concepts associated with land use and zoning include:

-• Easement: An easement provides limited, non-ownership interest in another party's property.
+• Easement: An easement provides a limited, non-ownership interest in another party's property.
 You might have required an easement, for example, to use a neighbor's driveway to access a property.

 • Eminent Domain: Eminent domain refers to the government's power to take private land for public use under certain circumstances.
 For example, the government might take someone's house to build a police station.